 There are six New Zealand work visas that allow migrants to work in the country.
 Without one of these visas to your name, you won’t be able to legally take up a job.

-Each of the six visas is unique, with its own set of requirements, and offers either immediate residency, a pathway to residency or permission to work in New Zealand for a specific purpose or event.
+Each of the six visas has its own set of requirements and offers either immediate residency, a pathway to residency or permission to work in New Zealand for a specific purpose or event.

 The Skilled Migrant visa and the partner visa offer immediate residency, i.e. you’re granted permanent resident status if you’re visa application is successful.

 The Skilled Migrant visa allows you to work in New Zealand, but only if you can meet these criteria: